iot-edge-foundation/iot-edge-tradfri/README.md

 Then call the "generateAppSecret" direct method.
 Pass the "gateway secret", found on the back of your Trådfri hub.

-*Note*: the name of the module will be used as application name.
+*Note*: the name of the module will be used as the application name.

 The returned "application secret" has to be filled in in the desired property.